Everything PR News

 How did Kim Kardashian rebrand Kimono to SKIMS?

-The shapewear line launched as "Kimono" in June 2019.
+The shapewear line launched as “Kimono” in June 2019.
 The Japanese government, the Mayor of Kyoto, and a global cultural-appropriation backlash forced a name change within two months.
 The line relaunched as SKIMS in August 2019.
 Despite the launch friction, SKIMS became one of the most successful shapewear businesses of the decade — a $5 billion valuation by November 2025.
-The recovery speed exemplifies the playbook's strength: missteps absorbed and re-contextualized in real time, not left to linger.
+The recovery speed exemplifies the playbook’s strength.

 Approximately $1.9 billion per Forbes (November 2025), anchored substantially by her ownership stake in SKIMS — valued at $5 billion in its November 2025 funding round — plus smaller positions in SKKN by Kim and the broader KKW Brands portfolio.
 The valuation trajectory has tracked the SKIMS business performance more than the personal-brand metrics, validating the celebrity-to-founder pivot the playbook engineered.